ksu-cs-textbooks/cis300/old book/markdown/vs/class-libraries.md

 Just having this project in the same solution isn't enough to allow it to access the class library.
-In order to enable this access, we need to go back to the Solution Explorer, right-click on the project we just added, and select, "AddÃ‚Â Ã¢â‚¬â€˜\>Ã‚Â Reference...".
+In order to enable this access, we need to go back to the Solution Explorer, right-click on the project we just added, and select, "Add Ã¢â‚¬â€˜\> Reference...".
 In the resulting dialog, we open the "Project" group on the left and select "Solution" from that group, then click the box next to "Ksu.Cis300.StringBuilderLibrary" in the main panel, and click the "OK"